vsoch/gridtest/paper/paper.md

 A **metric** is a Python decorator that is paired with a test that will measure some attribute of a test.
 For example:
- - you might run a function across a grid of arguments, and then measure the time that each combination takes (the metric), and generate a report for inspection.
+ - the user might run a function across a grid of arguments, and then measure the time that each combination takes (the metric), and generate a report for inspection.
- - you might be doing text processing and having functions to parse text.
-Each function might be run over a grid of sentences and counts, and for each result, we want to count the number of unique words, and total words (metrics).
+ - the user might be doing text processing and having functions to parse text.
+Each function might be run over a grid of sentences and counts, and for each result, the number of unique and total words is counted (metrics).

 Metrics are fully described in the [metrics](https://vsoch.github.io/gridtest/getting-started/metrics/) section of the documentation.